-"A promise of reconfigurable hardware is that it should allow the logic and memory resources in a chip to be used more efficiently, especially in applications that need massive computing power.
+A promise of reconfigurable hardware is that it should allow the logic and memory resources in a chip to be used more efficiently, especially in applications that need massive computing power.
 But there is a further commercial advantage.
 It could turn finished products into a source of service revenue.
 Imagine a music player that includes programmable logic.
-When a new music-compression format emerges to replace MP3, owners of the player could download, for a fee, a new decompression algorithm for their player from the maker's website" [44].
+When a new music-compression format emerges to replace MP3, owners of the player could download, for a fee, a new decompression algorithm for their player from the maker's website [51].

-Within Chess this opportunities have been recognized, and reconfigurable FPGA's are used in projects like ITA.
-This is a payment terminal, that can remotely get upgraded by downloading new software.
+Within Chess these opportunities have been recognized, and reconfigurable FP-GAs are used in projects like the Interpay Terminal Application (ITA).
+This is a payment terminal, which can be remotely updated by downloading new software.

-The operation of reconfigurable systems can either involve a configuration phase followed by an execution phase or have concurrent (partial) configuration and execution.[31].
+The operation of reconfigurable systems can either involve a configuration phase followed by an execution phase or have concurrent (partial) configuration and execution [37].
 The major problem in this type of systems consists of identifying the critical segments of the software programs and compiling them efficiently to run on the programmable hardware.
-This is a different field and will not be treated in this thesis.
+This identification of critical segments is very related to the partitioning-step of Co-Design methods, which will be discussed in §3.3.1.